Picture taken October, 2020

 I only breed dogs with temperaments that are true to the typical Golden Retriever temperament: friendly, intelligent, outgoing, gentle, good with children, and sweet.
 I will communicate with you about the parents and also about the developing personalities of the puppies so you will be better equipped to get a puppy with the temperament that best suits your family.

-I love the big blocky heads, the dark eyes, nose, and pigment, and the fuller coat that most people will notice right at the start.
+I love a soft facial expression, dark eyes, nose, good pigment, and the fuller coat that most people will notice right at the start.
 But there are many other things that will make a dog stand out as beautiful that are all proven by a qualified judge’s evaluation at a conformation show.
 Conformation, agility and obedience titles are the proof of a well put together, intelligent and beautiful dog.

 Puppies are born in a room in my house specifically set up with a whelping box for puppies and a couch for me to spend the first week with them.
 Someone is with them around the clock to ensure that each one is thriving and doing well.